 Afghanistan signed the Convention on Cluster Munitions (CCM) on 3 December 2008, ratified it on 8 September 2011, and entered it into force on 1 March 2012.
 Following that all known CCM stockpiles have been destroyed during 2012-2014.
-The mine action programme of Afghanistan is committed to destroy any additional CM stockpiles as soon as identified.
+The mine action programme of Afghanistan is committed to destroy any additional CM stockpiles as soon as identified, as some abandoned and limited number of CMs were identified as stockpiled and destroyed, during the EOD operations.

-In March 2012, 21 CM hazards covering 7.6 Sq km area was known to be contaminated with CM throughout the country, it was the baseline and planned to be released/cleared up to March 2022.
-In this period, the programme with financial support from the international donors, managed to release 30 CM hazards covering 12.4 Sq km cleared and 0.25 Sq km area cancelled, and destroy 5,454 items of sub munitions, as additional areas have been surveyed and recorded.
+In March 2012, 21 CM hazards covering 7.6 Sq km area was known to be contaminated with CM throughout the country, it was the baseline and planned to be released/cleared up to Feb 2022.
+The programme with financial support from the international donors, managed to release 30 CM hazards covering 12.4 Sq km cleared and 0.25 Sq km area cancelled, and destroy 5,454 items of sub munitions between 2012 and 2020, as additional areas have been surveyed and recorded.

 The MAPA managed to address almost double of the CM hazards originally planned as a baseline in March 2012, however, additional CM sites were identified surveyed and released/cleared based on the priorities and needs of the CMR affected communities.
-The MAPA continue to conduct village by village survey called Mine/ERW Impact Free Community Survey (MEIFCS) through which in addition to other types of explosive ordnance (EO) CM contamination have also reported and surveyed.
-The MEIFCS teams have identified and recorded additional 26 CM hazards covering 15.3 Sq km area in all accessible districts and villages.
+The MAPA continue to conduct village by village survey called Mine/ERW Impact Free Community Survey (MEIFCS) through which in addition to other types of explosive ordnance (EO) CMR contamination have also been reported and surveyed.
+The MEIFCS teams have identified and recorded additional 30 CM hazards covering 17.4 Sq km between 2013 - 2023.

-Despite significant achievements and tireless efforts made by the mine action programme of Afghanistan towards achieving its Article 4 obligations, multiple impeding factors including security challenges, lack of access, identifying additional CM hazards, and lack of adequate funding affected the programme ability to release all known CM hazards and achieve its Article 4 obligations during the course of April 2012 to March 2022.
+Despite significant achievements and tireless efforts made by the mine action programme of Afghanistan towards achieving its Article 4 obligations, multiple impeding factors including security challenges, lack of access, identifying additional CM hazards, and lack of adequate funding affected the programme ability to release all known CM hazards and achieve its Article 4 obligations during the course of March 2012 to Feb 2022.
 Afghanistan therefore, submitted a 4-year extension request of the Article 4 deadline in 2021, to address and release all known and recorded CMR in the country, the state parties kindly accepted and extended the deadline up to March 2026.

 The MAPA faced a drastic and sharp reduction in international funding, after political changes of August 2021 in Afghanistan, resulted in significant reduction of the programme capacity to respond to the EO problem including CM hazards.
-As operational arm of the national mine action authority, the directorate of mine action coordination (DMAC) in consultation with mine action organizations, UNMAS and CCM ISU developed the second extension request of the Article 4 deadline for additional two years (April 2026-March 2028).
-The MAPA will be able to release all known CMR up to end of March 2028.
+As operational arm of the national mine action authority, the directorate of mine action coordination (DMAC) in consultation with mine action organizations, UNMAS and CCM ISU developed the second extension request of the Article 4 deadline for additional two years (March 2026-Feb 2028).
+The MAPA will be able to release all known CMR up to end of February 2028.

-1. Total area to be addressed at entry into force, as defined in Article 2, paragraph 11, and Article 4, paragraph 6.e was [7.6 Sq Km area].
+1. Total area to be addressed at entry into force, as defined in Article 2, paragraph 11, and Article 4, paragraph 6.e was [7.64 Sq Km area].

-Since entry into force up to the end of March 2022, the programme with financial support from the international donors, managed to release 30 CM hazards covering 12.4 Sq km cleared and 0.25 Sq km area cancelled.
+Since entry into force up to 2020, the programme with financial support from the international donors, managed to release 30 CM hazards covering 12.4 Sq km cleared and 0.2 Sq km area cancelled.
+Additional CM hazards covering 3.6 Sq Km area cleared, and 0.05 Sq km cancelled in 2021.

-Due to lack of required amount of funds for the clearance of recorded CMRs, DMAC in consultation with PMWRA, the main donor of CM sites clearance and with agreement of CCM ISU, requested an extension of four years (March 2022-March 2026) to achieve the Article 4 obligation.
+Due to lack of required amount of funds for the clearance of recorded CMRs, DMAC in consultation with PMWRA, the main donor of CMR clearance and with agreement of CCM ISU, requested an extension of four years (March 2022-Feb 2026) to achieve the Article 4 obligation.